patshaughnessy/patshaughnessy.github.io/posts/2016-10-07-need-a-second-opinion-on-your-ruby-code-ask-crystal.markdown

 ## Static Types Reveal a Hidden Problem

-No. Crystal has found a real problem with by Ruby code, a problem I never noticed.
+No. Crystal has found a real problem with my Ruby code, a problem I never noticed.
 Because Sting doesn’t have a last name, the `longest_last_name` method runs into a problem: